flywheel-apps/fmriprep/README.md

 fMRIPrep requires that your data set include at least one T1w structural image and (unless disabled with a flag) a BOLD series.
 This data must have its dicoms classified with our classifier gear, and converted to nifti files with our dcm2niix gear, in that order.

 A freesurfer license may also be supplied in the form of a text file.
 While this input is optional, a freesurfer license MUST be present, either attached to the project as a file, or as an input here.
+[Read more about freesurfer licenses in flywheel](https://docs.flywheel.io/hc/en-us/articles/360013235453).

 ## Setup:
 If you have not run BIDS curation on your data, you must first prepare your data with the following steps: